workflow-kit/pr-auto-labeler/CONTRIBUTING.md

 ## ⚙️ Understanding Label Configuration

-When users adopt your rule, they have full control over which labels to apply.
-Here's how:
+When users adopt your rule, they enable it and all labels from that rule are applied automatically.

 ### How Users Enable Your Rule